appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/authentication-type/basic-authentication.md

 ### Password
 Password is a **secret string** that's used to verify the identity of the user making a request to an API.
 The password is sent as part of the Authorization header in an HTTP request, along with the username, to the server that's hosting the API.

-The server uses the password to verify the identity of the user and determine whether the request should be allowed to proceed.
-The password is stored in a encrypted form, to protect it from being accessed by unauthorized users.
+The server uses the password to verify the identity of the user and determine whether the request should be allowed to proceed. **The password is stored in a encrypted form**, to protect it from being accessed by unauthorized users.

 :::info important
 The Appsmith's system doesn't store any information about query responses or user inputs.
 Appsmith only acts as a proxy and never logs or stores the private/confidential data in Appsmith's data stores.